TMC (TV channel)

-TMC (/fr/; originally short for Télé Monte-Carlo) is a Franco–Monégasque entertainment television channel, owned by French media holding company Groupe TF1.
+TMC (/fr/; originally short for Télé Monte-Carlo) is a Franco–Monégasque entertainment television channel owned by the French media holding company Groupe TF1.

 History

-The genesis
+Origins

-In 1939, Charles Michelson obtained concession to operate Radio Tangier.
-The project was, taken over by French authorities after World War II to create Radio Impériale.
-On February 6, 1948, Michelson obtained a compensational five-year management contract for shortwave radio at Radio Monte-Carlo.
-The management is majority owned by Sofirad and through it, by the French State.
-The failure of technical experiments with this mode of retransmission led François Mitterrand, then Minister of Information, to make a concession to Michelson.
-On October 22, 1949, he benefited from a "sub-concession option" for television in the Principality of Monaco, from the company owning Radio Monte-Carlo.
-The opportunity is significant as on October 12, 1949, Sofirad president Jacques Meyer announced the French government was giving up on deploying RTF television. in Marseille.
-The decision gave the Monegasque station a de facto television monopoly in the South-East of France.
-Michelson created the Image et Son company under Monegasque law, aiming to create a network of private television stations in France.
-To mollify Pierre-Henri Teitgen, the new Minister of Information, who opposed this cut into the RTF monopoly, Charles Michelson ceded all rights on August 20, 1951, to Prince Rainier III of Monaco.
-The monarch became a shareholder and invested in Image and Son.
-On February 11, 1952, the creation of Monegasque television was confirmed by the French public authorities, implementing the Télé Monte-Carlo option on March 21, 1953.
-The French State, however, removed the right of extension on French territory by relays installed on its soil, limiting the development of this new television channel.
-At the beginning of 1954, Michelson brought RVB Radio-Industrie, an audio-visual equipment manufacturer, into Images et Son.
-This company supplied television equipment conforming to the new French high definition 819 line standard, invented by Henri de France, son-in-law of company director Armand Vorms.
+In 1939, Charles Michelson obtained a license to operate Radio Tangier.
+The project was taken over by French authorities after World War II to create Radio Impériale.
+On February 6, 1948, Michelson signed a five-year management contract for shortwave radio at Radio Monte-Carlo.
+The station was majority owned by Sofirad and, through it, by the government of France.
+The failure of retransmission experiments led Minister of Information François Mitterrand to make a concession to Michelson.
+On October 22, 1949, he benefited from a "sub-concession option" for television in Monaco from the company owning Radio Monte-Carlo.
+Ten days earlier, Sofirad president Jacques Meyer announced that the French government was abandoning RTF television. in Marseille.
+The decision gave the Monegasque station a de facto television monopoly in southeastern France.
+Michelson founded the Image et Son company under Monegasque law to develop a network of private television stations in France.
+To mollify Pierre-Henri Teitgen, the new Minister of Information who opposed this incursion into the RTF monopoly, Michelson ceded all rights to Prince Rainier III of Monaco on August 20, 1951.
+Rainier became a shareholder in Image and Son.
+The creation of Monegasque television was confirmed by the French public authorities on February 11, 1952, implementing the Télé Monte-Carlo option on March 21, 1953.
+France removed the right of extension by relays on French territory, limiting the new television channel's development.
+At the beginning of 1954, Michelson merged audio-visual equipment manufacturer RVB Radio-Industrie into Images et Son.
+The company supplied television equipment conforming to the new French high-definition 819-line standard, which was invented by Henri de France.